3rdentity/spiceJ/README.md

 All properties allow for jitter (**not yet implemented**), and are dynamic (ie. can change during simulation time).

-spiceJ aims to support reproducible outcomes, meaning that a simulation is purely deterministic and contains no random elements.
-To achieve completely reproducible simulation, use `SimulationTickSource` instead of `RealTimeTickSource`.
+spiceJ aims to support reproducible outcomes by being independent of its clock source.
+In other words, using a controllable clock source (see `SimulationTickSource`) a deterministic outcome can be achieved.
+On the other hand, if the goal is to shape network in real time, `RealTimeTickSource` can be used to clock the shaping components, resulting in a live traffic shaping.

 spiceJ consists of Java Proxy Objects of InputStream and OutputStream, hiding the original stream and adding the desired properties.
 Furthermore, spiceJ offers wrappers for creating a transparent (stand-alone) TCP proxy, allowing users to simulate network shaping using any client application.